amit0523/text-menu-for-user/README.md

 process the user input and keep repeating this cycle until the user exits this program.

+You can easily change this program according to your requirements.

 If you want to use this program according to your requirements then you have to make some changes in this program.
 These changes are not a lot.
 You need to make the changes listed below: